Kansas City Restaurant Week, a tradition I love for several reasons.

 - It’s during my least favorite month of the year, so it brings excitement to get me through while savoring delectable eats!

 In case this unique Kansas City event is news to you, here’s the rundown.
-Approximately 120 restaurants in the greater Kansas City area covering all types of cuisine are participating from January 8-17.
+More than 150 restaurants in the greater Kansas City area covering all types of cuisine are participating from January 14-23.
 There are specially designed menus at three price points offered during these dates: $15, $35, and $45.
 The $15 is for the lunch menu, $35 is for single person dinner menu, and $45 is for dinner for two.
-The beneficiaries are The Don Bosco Centers, Visit KC Foundation, and Greater Kansas City Restaurant Association Educational Foundation.
+Options are available for dine-in, carry out and delivery!

 I’m so grateful that restaurants are tuning into creative ways to keep this KC tradition alive and thriving.